jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="lib-LibUTIL"></a>

 ## 📙 Utilities Library (`LibUtilities.galaxy`):
-A Library with multiple utilities tools such as "Toggle Fog Of War", "Toggle UI", etc.
+A library providing utility tools such as "Toggle Fog Of War", "Toggle UI", etc.

 <a name="cmd-addmarker"></a>